Nemesis-Studios/Nemesis-Studios.github.io/_docs/23-projects.md

 - Art-style loosely chosen.
 - We are using GIT for VCS, the project structure of our engine lends itself well to being versioned in fact, our basic project with a handful of assets our repo is only ~130MB I've seen some engines take 3x that just to create a project.
 - *Note* the repo isn't on a public service yet I maintain an internal repo, that i will push to either Github or Gitlab  i haven't decided yet which one is going to fit best probably Github for better LFS support.

-**Our talent**: Well I'm currently the only team member, the less members required to accomplish the project means more revshare.
-That said, I'm a jack of all trades

-  I can do:

-- Some 3D modeling
-- Some Coding
-- Some Level design

-I've also been collecting both free and paid 3D assets for years I think i have like 20GB of them at this point.  some may be useful some may need a reskin some might not work for the art style.

 *Future work*:

 - One of the downsides of the engine is we will somewhat need to roll our own netcode/multiplayer.
 However there are some existing code examples available for that we are evaluating. and since we can easily drop in almost any C# library without the engine complaining too much the sky is kinda the limit.